xkLi-Allen/xkLi-Allen.github.io/_pages/about.md

 **[Wechat (微信)](https://zwt233.github.io/wechat/)**: 18045124943

-If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or WeChat :)
+If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or WeChat!

 Motivated by the industrial demand, Xunkai’s research focuses on